killuaDev/irishGuide/Muskerry Intro to Reading Irish Words.md

 # Intro to Reading Irish Words
 Now that we've established what sounds exist in Irish, we can talk about how to pronounce a word based on how it's written.

-This is a beginner's guide, for a comprehensive reference see [[Muskerry Pronunciation]].
+This is a beginner's guide, for a comprehensive reference see the [Pronunciation Reference](Muskerry Pronunciation.md).

 ## Consonants
 As discussed, Irish consonants can be either slender or broad, so the obvious question is how do we know from writing whether a consonant is slender or broad.